North Coast Water Board Program Priorities

 Overview and Purpose

 Total Maximum Daily Loads (TMDLs) are the calculation of the maximum amount of a pollutant allowed to enter a waterbody so that the waterbody will meet and continue to meet water quality standards for that particular pollutant.
 Section 303(d) of the federal Clean Water Act requires that states identify water bodies that do not meet water quality standards and the pollutants that impair them.
 When an impairment is identified, TMDL studies are conducted to examine the water quality problem, identify pollutant sources, and specify actions necessary to restore water quality.
-TMDL Implementation Policies and Action Plans are developed to implement the TMDL and are often adopted by the Regional Water Board as amendments to our Region's Basin Plan.
+TMDL Implementation Policies and Action Plans are developed to implement the TMDL and are often adopted by the North Coast Water Board as amendments to our Region's Basin Plan.
 The purpose of the TMDL Program is to restore and maintain impaired surface waters through conducting water quality assessments and developing implementation plans to address impairments.

 Russian River Pathogen TMDL Action Plan